The secret to horse grooming is oil.

 Seriously.
 Use a bunch of clipper oil.

-You can pick up these oils items here!
+You can pick up these shine-making items here.
 As an Amazon Associate, I earn from qualifying purchases, which is no extra charge to you!
 I greatly appreciate your support!

 HandsOn Grooming Gloves – also, use code PEG for some free shipping!